Natural Resources

 Hydrological functions

-The site is dominated by soils in hydrologic groups B and C. Infiltration and runoff potential for this site varies from negligible to moderate depending on soil hydrologic group and ground cover.
+The duration of the seasonal high-water table within the rooting zone is the principal factor limiting herbage production on this site.
+The site is dominated by soils in hydrologic groups B and C with a few areas in group A. Infiltration varies from moderately slow to moderately rapid and runoff potential varies from negligible to low for this site depending on hydrologic group, surface texture, slope percent, slope shape, and ground cover.
 In many cases, areas with greater than 75% ground cover have the greatest potential for high infiltration and lower runoff.
 An exception would be where shortgrasses form a dense sod and dominate the site.
 Areas where ground cover is less than 50% have the greatest potential to have reduced infiltration and higher runoff (refer to Section 4, NRCS National Engineering Handbook for runoff quantities and hydrologic curves).

 Recreational uses